exponea/exponea-android-sdk/Documentation/tracking-consent.md

 In case of clicked events, it is possible to override the value of `has_tracking_consent` and force tracking by including the query parameter `xnpe_force_track` with the value `true` in the action URL.

-## How the SDK Tracks Events Depending on Tracking Consent
+## How the SDK tracks events depending on tracking consent

-### Push Notification Delivered
+### Push notification delivered

 The SDK tracks push notification delivery by calling `Exponea.trackDeliveredPush` or `Exponea.handleRemoteMessage`.
 These methods track a delivered event only if one of the following is true: